 I learn a lot through analogies.
 I’m not sure what that says about my learning capabilities that someone has to create a story or similarity for me to understand things, but either way, over the years I’ve realized it’s how I learn best.
 Since college I’ve also noticed that the Lord tends to show me things through analogies, typically through comparing life to athletics.
 Again, makes me sound like a “meat head” (not sure if girls can be those…but go with it) Grew up always playing sports or practicing to be better at whatever season I was playing in.
 It makes sense to use something I’ve done for the past 12 years to teach me.

 That being said, here’s the latest analogy I’m learning.
-Again, learning is key word here.
-Not past tense.
-Present.
+Again,

 I view my walk with the Lord very much so like ongoing training for the ultimate race….not an original thought.
 Pretty sure Paul came up with it….may be why he is one of my faves.